microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Configuration file format

 The configuration is specified in JSON format.
 It has two high-level sections.
 One of these sections, namely _fhirPathRules_ is meant to specify de-identification methods for data elements.
-The second section named _parameters_ affect global behavior.
+The second section named _parameters_ affects global behavior.

 Here is a sample configuration: